 In case you’re looking for a little something to fill any gaps in the coverage, here are some highlights from iRunFar’s Western States 100 archive:

-- An Obsessive’s Description of the Western States 100 Course (Note: There have been some minor updates to the course this year.);
+- An Obsessive’s Description of the Western States 100 Course (Note: Minor updates were made to the course in 2017);

 - The Western States Killing Machine Part 1;

 - The Western States Killing Machine Part 2: The Marble in the Groove;